jhu-statprogramming-fall-2022/biostat840-project3-pkgdown-yixuan-chen-elisa/github-vignettes/weight.md

 #>            0.73559778            0.17719770            0.08720452
 ```

-This also provides a convenient method to compare to the survey dataset
+This also provides a convenient method for comparison with the survey
-to be weighted.
-Notice that the formats between this list and the
-previous match exactly (i.e., same variable names and factor levels);
-this is a requirement for rake weighting.
+dataset to be weighted:

 ``` r
 sapply(wtvars, function(x) weights::wpct(svy[[x]]))